marderlab/STG-database-project/README.md

 ADMINISTRATOR FUNCTIONS
 =======================

+Someone will hopefully always be in charge of administrating the project.
+At a minimum, admin duties involve activating new users for uploads, keeping the server up to date, and regularly backing up the data.
+If you should find the STG database running without any responsible attendant party, please disconnect it, before it gains consciousness.

 config.json
 -----------

 This file can be edited with a text editor (nothing fancy!
 TextEdit on Mac, for example, tends to change the " marks to something python will no longer understand).
-The parameters
+Don't disturb the .json formatting.
+The parameters are:
-are:

 - "FilePath" : This specifies the path where uploaded files are stored.
 Must exist!
 - "AllowedFiletypes" : The extensions that are allowable for user file uploads